Relocating when you own a house

 Whether it’s better to sell your current house before or after you relocate will depend on your personal circumstances.
 There are advantages to both.

-Choosing to sell your property after you move will ensure you can remain living in the property until you’re ready to relocate, but selling a property from afar can get complicated, especially if you’re moving abroad.
-It will also mean you have extra stress and responsibilities when you’re in your new home, on top of the ‘life admin’ that ordinarily comes with moving to a new area.
+Choosing to sell your property after you move will ensure you can remain living in the property until you relocate.
+However, selling a property from afar can get complicated, especially if you’re moving abroad.
+It also may not be an affordable option, unless you’re relocating for work and receiving financial assistance.
+Selling after you move is likely to result in extra costs, stress and responsibilities.
+This is on top of the usual ‘life admin’ that ordinarily comes with moving to a new area.

-If you want to be able to live in your current property right up until your move, but don’t want the hassle and uncertainty of trying to sell your property on the open market once you’re in your new home, you could consider selling your current house to a cash home buying company.
-Cash home buying companies can offer a guaranteed house sale on the date of your choice, which means you can remain in your property as long as you want, safe in the knowledge that you have a guaranteed sale which will complete the date your property becomes vacant.
+Cash home buying companies can offer a guaranteed house sale on the date of your choice.
+This means you can remain in your property as long as you want, safe in the knowledge that you have a guaranteed sale which will complete on the day you need it to.
 A genuine cash home buyer will pay less for your property than you would get selling via an estate agent on the open market, so it won’t be the right option for everyone, but it does offer a level of ease, convenience and certainty that is unmatched by any other method of sale.

 Should I rent or buy when I relocate?